Midhun-Chandrasekhar/pspace/README.md

 - Django: Full Stack Web Framework
 - SQLITE: DataBase (Use PSQL in ALL env)
-- BOOTSTRAP 5: UI boilerplate for modern web apps
+- Bootstrap 5: UI boilerplate for modern web apps
 - Django-REST: REST Framework

 ## Installation

-PSPACE requires python>3.8 to run.
+PSPACE requires python >= 3.8 to run.

 Install the dependencies and devDependencies and start the server.